jawg/osm-contributor/README.md

-## OpenStreetMap Contributor App Feature & Issue tracker
+## OpenStreetMap Contributor Mapping Tool

 ![Filters Drawer](/images/drawer.jpg)
 ![Menu](/images/menu.png)

 ### About the App
 The Openstreetmap Contributor app allows anyone to contribute to OSM.
 It enables those-who-know to easily manage a group of newbies as the contribution process is intuitive and easy.
+The App comes in three flavours: store (for the Android Store version), poi-storage (for MapSquare POI Databases), and template (for the osm.mapsquare.io tool for Mapping parties).
 Bring your MapParties to a whole new level!

 ### How it works
 For years, we have been using apps that do everything.
 For OSM, it means: add any node/way, edit, delete, comment, tag...